microsoft/GSL/docs/headers.md

 `cu32zstring` is a const zero terminated `char32_t` string.

 See [GSL.view](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#SS-views) and [SL.str.3: Use zstring or czstring to refer to a C-style, zero-terminated, sequence of characters](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rstr-zstring).

-&#x1f6a7; TODO: Also document basic_zstring?
-It is mentioned in README.md, but not mentioned in the Core Guidelines.

 ## <a name="H-util" />`<util>`